Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Glitch detection and removal

 \subsection{Method}

-The method iterates between sky signal estimation at the ring level and glitch detection and fitting.
-Data are treated independently ring by ring \citep[see][for the definition of a ring]{planck2011-1.1}.
-The simple digital three-point filter (0.25, 05, 0.25) is used to reduce ringing around large events resulting from the electronic filter \citep{Lamarre2010} and demodulation of data.
-The three-point filter also enhances the efficiency of glitch detection since the bolometer time constant is very close to the sampling period.
+The technique for glitch removal iterates between sky signal estimation at the ring level and glitch detection and fitting.
+The iteration procedure, and the method used to estimate the sky signal for the first iteration, are presented in \citet{planck2011-1.7}.
+Each ring is analysed independently \citep[see][for the definition of a ring]{planck2011-1.1}.
+A simple digital three-point filter (0.25, 0.5, 0.25) is used for glitch detection.
+This filter performs similarly to an optimal matched filter based on fast glitch shapes, since the bolometer time constant is very close to the sampling period.
+It has the additional advantage of reducing ringing around large events resulting from the electronic filter \citep{Lamarre2010} and demodulation of the data.
+Depending on the ring, five to nine iterations between sky signal estimation and deglitching are necessary for convergence.